3191110276/intro-to-kubernetes/3_Basic_K8S_App/solutions/challenge4/README.md

 kubectl get pods hello-cisco2 -o yaml
 ```

 The '-o yaml' option, will show us all the pod details available, including the annotation.
+There could also be some existing annotations, but you can ignore those for now.
 Once you have verfied that the annotation exists, we can remote it again:

 ```yaml
 apiVersion: v1